simontessard/SportSee-OCR/README.md

-# How to run this Project
+# How to run this React Project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## 1. Download the API (Back-end)